marijanikolicds/deep-learning/README.md

 ## Topics
 This repository containts tutorial notebooks and implementagtions for various deep learning topics.
-* Gradient descent: Implements the basic functions of the Gradient Descent algorithm to find the boundary in a small dataset.
+* gradient-descent: Implements the basic functions of the Gradient Descent algorithm to find the boundary in a small dataset.
+* student-admissions-keras: Predicts student admissions with neural networks in Keras.

 ## Authors and Acknowledgements
 Must give credit to https://github.com/udacity/deep-learning for tutorials and data.